 Also, if you have a video card that supports HDMI and you are using an HDMI cable to connect from your computer to your monitor that has built-in speakers, then your audio might be gone because the HDMI video card is not the default audio device.
 You can change this by going Control Panel and then Sound.
 Click on the Playback tab and look for a device that has the label “speaker” followed by the name of the device with the words HDMI in it.

 Choose it and then click on the Set Default button.
 This will ensure the sound is going through the HDMI cable to your monitor.
+Also, if you have a computer with a separate sound card, plus built-in audio on the motherboard, then you need to make sure the correct output device is selected on the Playback tab.

 Lastly, if you are connecting headphones and you can’t hear anything, but when you disconnect them you can hear sound through the internal laptop speakers, you have to go to the Playback tab in the above screenshot and set your headphones as the default audio device.
 Make sure you connect them to the computer first before opening the Sound Control Panel applet.
 If you don’t see the headphones in the list, right-click in an empty space in the list box and select Show Disabled Items.